Forum Europe

 This year’s host, Dr. Stanislas Rohart, is a staff researcher at the LPS.
 A specialist in magnetic imaging (STM and MFM) and micromagnetism, he pioneered investigations on the Dzyaloshinskii-Moriya interaction in ultrathin films and its consequences on chiral domain walls and skyrmions.
 His present research mostly focuses on magnetic skyrmions in ferromagnetic and magnetically compensated films.
 He is the author of more than 50 papers in international journals.

 The scientific focus this year will include Magnetic Force Microscopy and 2D Materials, as well as new developments and innovative methods in nanotechnology and correlative microscopy.
-Attendees will have the opportunity to hear from and engage with distinguished keynote speakers, such as our host Stanislas Rohart and Prof. Dr. Lukas Eng from TU Dresden, among others.
+Attendees will have the opportunity to hear from and engage with distinguished keynote speakers, such as our host Stanislas Rohart and Dr. Rebeca Ribeiro-Palau from C2N, among others.

-As in previous years, there will be Hands-on Sessionson Park Systems tools, showcasing basic and advanced measuring techniques, as well as tips and tricks on how to obtain stunning AFM and ISE data.
-The event will extend beyond scientific discussions and offer participants many networking opportunities, such as the conference dinner, poster session, and social event.
-More information will follow soon.
-In the meantime, check out the NSFE2024 highlight video.
+As in previous years, there will be Hands-on Sessionson Park Systems tools, showcasing basic and advanced measuring techniques, as well as tips and tricks on how to obtain stunning AFM and ISE data:

 Organizer